top of page

 It’s not just the projected numbers, but what are the positive ways I can impact people’s everyday lives?

-It’s not just about showing me the metrics, it’s showing me how you think we can collaborate to make them better.
+It’s not just about showing me the metrics; it’s about showing me how you think we can collaborate to make them better.

 It’s not just another meeting, but it’s how you're coming into the room today — where’s your heart at?